 Making small changes like those above will go a long way in ensuring a better customer experience.
 Online store's selling on multiple sales channels want to keep their high standards of copy and ensure messages and presentation is always on-brand.

 Keep boosting conversions through perfecting your Shoppable posts

 So as we mentioned above, selling on Instagram is becoming easier than ever.
 Yet with organic posts like this, don't make your audience feel like they are being sold to.

-Here are a few tips to keep in mind when implementing shoppable posts:
+Here are a few tips to keep in mind when boosting conversions through your Shoppable posts:

 1. Keep with your current organic content strategy and use the shoppable tags only on posts where they are still a natural fit for your business.